sdcnku/micropython/docs/library/omv.sensor.rst

 .. data:: sensor.JPEG

    JPEG mode.
+The camera module outputs compressed jpeg images.
+   Use `sensor.set_quality()` to control the jpeg quality.
-Only works for the OV2640 camera.
+   Only works for the OV2640/OV5640 cameras.

-.. data:: sensor.OV9650

-   `sensor.get_id()` returns this for the OV9650 camera.

 .. data:: sensor.OV2640

    `sensor.get_id()` returns this for the OV2640 camera.

+.. data:: sensor.OV5640

+   `sensor.get_id()` returns this for the OV5640 camera.

+.. data:: sensor.OV7690

+   `sensor.get_id()` returns this for the OV7690 camera.

 .. data:: sensor.OV7725

    `sensor.get_id()` returns this for the OV7725 camera.

+.. data:: sensor.OV9650

+   `sensor.get_id()` returns this for the OV9650 camera.

 .. data:: sensor.MT9V034